 Multiple sites around California serve as overwintering grounds for the monarchs, and each year, the Xerces Society counts the butterflies that stay in the Golden State.
 Historically, millions of monarchs have flocked to California's coast to ride out the winter together, gathering on eucalyptus branches in large groups.
 As a result, sites like Muir Beach and Pismo Beach are normally awash in orange-and-black winged creatures as the butterflies leave the northern U.S. and Canada.
 They stay in California or continue to Mexico.

-Around Thanksgiving, Xerces Society volunteers visit the most popular sites, around 90 to 100 or so, to collect a preliminary count.
+Around Thanksgiving, Xerces Society volunteers visit the most popular sites, roughly 100 or so, to collect a preliminary count.
 Another count is conducted in late December and into early January.
-The overall number of sites changes each year, with more than 250 sites monitored for the 2017 count.
+The overall number of sites changes each year, with 263 sites monitored for the 2017 count, 213 in 2018 and 240 in 2019.

-In the year's first count, volunteers counted more than 1.2 million butterflies, and experts suggest that as many as 4.5 million monarchs stopped over in California during the 1980s.
+In 1997, volunteers counted more than 1.2 million butterflies, and experts suggest as many as 4.5 million monarchs stopped over in California during the 1980s.
 Since then, however, numbers have dropped, or even plummeted, depending on the year.
 No year since '97 has even come close to 1 million butterflies, with most counts in the hundreds of thousands since 1998.
-Now, those numbers may become tens of thousands.
+Now, those numbers have dipped into the low tens of thousands for two years in a row.

 Unclear causes for concern

-As for why there was such a steep decline, the causes are unknown but myriad events have come into play.
-A late rainy season may have harmed the butterflies in March, during a particularly vulnerable phase in their life cycle; a severe and prolonged wildfire season in California contributed to increased smoke levels and bad air; and California's various ecosystems are still recovering from drought.
+The details behind these declines aren't entirely clear, but myriad events have come into play.
+In 2018, for example, a late rainy season may have harmed the butterflies during a particularly vulnerable phase in their life cycle; a severe and prolonged wildfire season in California contributed to increased smoke levels and bad air; and California's various ecosystems are still recovering from drought.

 Pelton discounts the notion that a delayed migration is occurring, that the butterflies are simply elsewhere right now.